-Setting the right price is arguably the most important step when you’re selling your home in the Iowa City area.
-You may already have an idea of what you think your home is worth.
-The question is, will it tally with what buyers are paying for homes in your neighborhood at the moment?
+Setting the right price is the most important step when you’re selling your home in the Iowa City area.
+Sellers may already have an idea of what they think their homes are worth.
+The question is, will it tally with what buyers are paying for homes in the neighborhood?

 List Price – Market Value

 Often times sellers think pricing their house the same as the neighbors is a sure way of attracting buyers.
 The only time this is likely to be successful is if you know for a fact that the neighbor priced his home based on previous sales in the neighborhood.
 (Or even better that he has an offer on the home).
 Without inside information on how he came at his listing price, setting your price in line with his will not work.
-(Especially if it’s been on the market a while, in which case you’d definitely be shooting yourself in the foot as it’s likely he has a price reduction in mind – Probably right after you list your home!)
+This is especially true if the neighbor’s house has been on the market a while, in which case it’s likely it is overpriced and he has a price reduction in mind – Probably right after you list your home for sale!

 Cost – Market Value

 Another way to look at the value of a home is through the cost approach.
 The difficulty with this approach is that buyers don’t see the value the same way as sellers do.
 The fact that a seller put $50,000 into the house since purchasing it 5 years ago won’t mean a lot to a buyer.
 Buyers expect homes to be maintained and improved on.
 It’s possible that the work done is not an “upgrade” to them.
 Updates that are recognized to add value by buyers include installing hard wood floors or granite counter tops.
 The new roof or water-proofing the basement are maintenance items and not a reason to list at a higher price.